asarj/slowfast-adversarial-ml/README.md

 RuntimeError: Failed to fetch video after 10 retries.
 ```
 This means that the video was corrupted somehow.
 The SlowFast docs and the open issues on GitHub don't provide any remedies for this, so it is recommended to delete the file in question from the csv(s) and re-run the script

+2. In the model evaluation, the `top1_acc` field is always 0 for each epoch

+This means that there are no pretrained models for SlowFast to load from.
+You will need to download each of them from [here](https://github.com/asarj/ActionRecognitionAdversarialML/blob/master/slowfast/MODEL_ZOO.md) via `wget` and modify the config files for each X3D model in the `TEST.CHECKPOINT_PATH` attribute to point the url to this.